FreddyAssaf/Sneaker-Spot/README.md

 # Sneaker Spot - Front-End Web Dev Project
-Sneaker Spot is your first university web development project, with a strong emphasis on front-end development.
+Sneaker Spot is my first university web development project, with a strong emphasis on front-end development.
 This project incorporates HTML, CSS, JavaScript, PHP, and a dash of Bootstrap.
 It's a virtual sneaker store where users can register, log in, explore sneakers, add them to a cart, and contact the administrators.

 To run it locally, use XAMPP or WAMPSERVER.
 Let's dive into this dynamic front-end web experience!